deargle/deargle.github.io/class/pitt/busbis1605/index.md

         <b>SQL</b>
         <ul>
             <li>Report the value of each cancelled order for each customer.
 Sort by customer name and order number.</li>
             <li>Report the total value ordered for each product line in January 2004 sorted by product line.
-Hint: See <a href='http://dev.mysql.com/doc/refman/5.7/en/date-and-time-functions.html'>MySQL date functions</a>.</li>
+            : See <a href='http://dev.mysql.com/doc/refman/5.7/en/date-and-time-functions.html'>MySQL date functions</a>.</li>
         </ul>
     </td>
 </tr>